nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 <br>

 ### Deleting student information: `delete_student`
-Deletes student information from a particular module
+Deletes student information from a particular module.

 Format: `delete_student c/<MODULE_CODE> s/<STUDENT_INDEX>`
 * `MODULE_CODE` refers to the code of the module (e.g. CS2113T).
-* `STUDENT_INDEX` refers to the index of the student in the module
+* `STUDENT_INDEX` refers to the index of the student in the student list of the module.

 Examples:
 * `delete_student c/cs2113t s/1`